ziadoz/awesome-php/CONTRIBUTING.md

 # Contribution Guidelines
-The aim of Awesome PHP is to be a concise list of the best packages, frameworks, tools and software the PHP ecosystem has to offer.
+Awesome PHP aims to be a concise list of the best packages, frameworks, tools, and software the PHP ecosystem has to offer.
 Unfortunately, this means not everything can or should be included.
-Therefore, suggested software should ideally be one of the following:
+The suggested software should ideally be one of the following:

 * Widely known or recognised within the PHP community
 * Established and mature
 * Unique in its approach
 * Fulfill a niche gap in the market

-Where applicable, preference will be give to software that:
+Where applicable, preference will be given to software that:

 * Targets supported versions of PHP
 * Can be installed using Composer